-On the contrary, they kept living in other areas scattered around Rome, such as the Aventine Hill and the Quirinale (today’s seat of Italy’s President), and around central Italy in cities like Assisi, Perugia, Tivoli, and Viterbo.
+On the contrary, the popes lived in other areas scattered around Rome, such as the Aventine Hill and the Quirinale (today’s seat of Italy’s President), and around central Italy in cities like Assisi, Perugia, Tivoli, and Viterbo.

-Initially used for ceremonial purposes, the Vatican started being taken as residence and seat of the Holy Church from the 14th century with popes Nicholas V and Alexander VI (Rodrigo Borgia).
-Now the Vatican, especially after losing its status of kingdom when Rome was annexed to the newly unified Italy in1870, is the permanent residence of the Pope.
+Initially, the Vatican was used for ceremonial purposes only.
+But beginning in the 14th century, popes Nicholas V and Alexander VI (Rodrigo Borgia) started using it as a residence and it became the seat of the Holy Roman Catholic Church.
+Now the Vatican, especially after losing its status of kingdom when Rome was annexed to the newly unified Italy in 1870, is the permanent residence of the Pope.

-The Papal Audiences are every Wednesday and last from one to two hours.
+Papal Audiences are held every Wednesday and last from one to two hours.
 You can request your reservation by phone or fax and you need to collect your ticket at the Bronze Door on Monday morning or Tuesday all day.
-The Audience takes place on Saint Peter’s Square in summer and in the Audience Hall in winter.
+The Audience takes place on Saint Peter’s Square in the summer and is held in the Audience Hall in the winter.

 If you can’t make it for the Audience but still want to see the Pope, he appears from his window every Sunday at noon for about half an hour.
 Just show up in the square for a short speech and his blessing.

-History buffs will certainly know that Emperor Charlemagne was crowned in Saint Peter’s Basilica in December 25th, 800 at the presence of Pope Leo III, but probably not many are aware that the huge red porphyry disc where he kneeled for the occasion is still kept at the entrance.
+History buffs will certainly know that Emperor Charlemagne was crowned in Saint Peter’s Basilica in December 25th, 800 in the presence of Pope Leo III.
+However, probably not many people are aware that the huge red porphyry disc where he kneeled for the occasion is still kept at the entrance.

 Saint Peter’s Basilica as we see it today was built on top of the former basilica ordered by Emperor Constantine in the 4th century.
 As the renovation works started during the Renaissance, the porphyry disc most people step over unaware of its glorious history belonged to the old basilica.